Hamza3087/rag-customer-support/README.md

 - FastAPI API and Bootstrap frontend with interactive panels
 - Fixed confidence edge case (no more zero for borderline matches)
 - Wrote/verified unit tests; evaluation: 12/12 passing

-Limitations & next steps

-- Classifier is rule-based; can be replaced with ML classifier if labeled data available.
-- Add a cross-encoder re-ranker for improved precision on hard queries.
-- Optional streaming answers via Server-Sent Events (SSE) for long responses.
-- Expand tests to cover generator formatting and API endpoints.